athul057/java_/finalkeyword/note.md

 ```

 This will create  a new constant data type Gender and TShirtSize;
-enum is more prefered way to declare constants.
+enum is more preferred way to declare constants.

 we can also define enum with